8 min to read

 Cross-platform seismic imaging benchmarking

-The key idea behind the seismic imaging benchmarking platform is to bring together stakeholders in the industry, such as energy companies, service companies, processor manufacturers, and academic researchers, to standardize benchmarking of seismic imaging kernels and provide reference implementations for a range of architectures.
+The key idea behind the seismic imaging benchmarking platform is to bring together stakeholders in the industry, such as energy companies, service companies, processor manufacturers, and academic researchers, to standardize benchmarking of seismic imaging kernels.

 The objective is to enable accurate and reproducible benchmark experiments, facilitate collaboration and code/data reuse, reduce the duplication of effort and improve the overall performance of seismic imaging software.
 Additionally, robust performance data will help organizations make informed purchasing decisions for on-premise or cloud computing systems.